 As with the other kits, you’ll swab your dog’s cheek to get DNA, mail the sample in, and then get details on your pup’s ancestry.
 You’ll get details on your dog’s breed composition, as well as information on your dog’s dominant breeds and the associated personality traits and health issues.

-Best for Mixed Breeds: Wisdom Panel Dog DNA Test Kit
+Wisdom Panel Premium Dog DNA Test

 What to Look for in a Dog DNA Test

-Depth Your reasons for testing will determine what type of test you want to select.
+Your reasons for testing will determine what type of test you want to select.
 If you’re just curious about your dog’s lineage, there are basic tests, while others provide more analysis of how their DNA may contribute to their personality.
 Others can tell you if your dog is more or less at risk for various health conditions.

-Speed of results How long do you want to wait for your dog’s DNA results?
+How long do you want to wait for your dog’s DNA results?
 If speed is important to you, there are tests that can deliver them quickly (in a couple of weeks), while other testing companies take months to deliver results.
 Your reason for testing and your level of patience will factor into which type of test you should choose.

-Accuracy Of course, the most important quality you want in a dog DNA test is accuracy, particularly if you’re looking for insight into their health.
+Of course, the most important quality you want in a dog DNA test is accuracy, particularly if you’re looking for insight into their health.
 Some tests guarantee accuracy rates of nearly 100 percent.